Can You Help Us With Photographs Of This Trek?

 Madhu Makarandgad lies in the vicinity of the famous Pratapgad, near Mahabaleshwar (dist.
 Satara, Maharashtra).
 Historically, it is said the fort could not see itself in its prime and glory like its neighbor.
 Shivaji Maharaj, the then ruler of the region conquered the forest of Javali.
 Due to the dense spread of these Javali trees, this was a feat considered almost impossible by many.

 The fort can be approached via two base villages - Hatlot or Chaturbet.

-An approximately two hour climb through this leads one to a simple, modest Lord Shankar temple.
-Flanked by jackfruit tress, this temple serves as a perfect space to stay for trekkers interested in a 2 day trek.
+An approximately two-hour climb through this leads one to a simple, modest Lord Shankar temple.
+Flanked by jackfruit tress, this temple serves as a perfect space to stay for trekkers interested in a 2-day trek.
 Temple lies at the base of the final climb to the top of the fort.
-A descent from the opposite side of the climb leads one to the Chaturbet side of the hike.
+Descent from the opposite side of the climb leads one to the Chaturbet side of the hike.

 The nearest village from this temple, Gonaspur lies on the Chaturbet route.
-If you choose to self-drive for this trek, you get vehicular access till Gonaspur village.
-After which the a 30-45minutes easy hike leads you to the Lord Shankar temple.
+If you choose to self-drive for this trek, you get vehicular access to Gonaspur village.
+After this, 30-45 minutes of easy hike leads you to the Lord Shankar temple.

 The summit gives you a beautiful panoramic view of Mahabaleshwar.

 Highlights of the trek

 - An easy-moderate trek close to Mahabaleshwar, that you can complete within a few hours.